 The Importance of a Healthy Digestive System

 In a nutshell: your digestive system is VITAL for your overall health.
 It is within your digestive system where most of the nutrients you take in are absorbed.
 In addition, your upper gastrointestinal tract contains most of your entire body’s immune system cells – roughly 80%!
+Scientists have begun to refer to the gut as your “second brain.”
 The digestive system also interacts with hundreds of hormones in the body by way of beneficial bacteria.

 The health of the lower part of your GI tract is just as important as the stomach and small intestines.
 You can think of your colon as having one main function: to dispel waste.
 When the digestive system is weak, such as in the case with leaky gut, the waste will not “move along” in the right way.

 Imagine what happens when your toilet or sink gets clogged.
 It’s not a nice picture to paint, but it is basically the same thing that can happen to your lower GI when it becomes “clogged.”

 The result of poor upper and lower intestinal function is leaky gut.

 What is Leaky Gut and Why Is It So Common?

 Leaky gut is a specific condition that occurs when microscopic holes form in the digestive tract.
 It is sometimes called intestinal permeability.
 Here is how it works.

 The intestines are protected by a layer of specialized cells called epithelial cells.
 These cells are linked together by tight junction, or TJ, proteins.
 TJ proteins on the inner walls of your intestines are the “gatekeepers.”
 They decide what is allowed to pass between the digestive system and the bloodstream.

 In healthy intestinal environments, dozens of different kinds of TJ proteins help to monitor what goes into the bloodstream from the digestive system, such as vital nutrients, and what stays out, such as toxins that need to be excreted.1